pryv/dev-site/Activity.md

 TODO: review and complete

+* 400 (bad request), id `INVALID_REQUEST_STRUCTURE: The request's structure is not that expected.
+This can happen e.g. with invalid JSON syntax, or when using an unexpected multipart structure for uploading file attachments.
 * 400 (bad request), id `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
 * 401 (unauthorized), id `INVALID_TOKEN`: The data access token is missing or invalid.
 * 403 (forbidden): The given data access token does not grant permission for this operation.
 See [data access tokens](//DataTypes#TODO) for more details about tokens and permissions.